0.0

 00.0 ℃

-Today's UV index in Montevideo, Uruguay will be up to 6.9, indicating a high level of sun exposure for the average person.
+Today's UV index in Montevideo, Uruguay will be up to 4.6, indicating a moderate level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Montevideo, Uruguay typically ranges from low to very high, with peak levels from December to February.
 It's important to stay informed and protect yourself accordingly.